Godthaab (1898)

-S/S Godthaab (Danish name for Nuuk) was built in 1897–98 at C. Christensen ship yard, Sandefjord, Norway, for the Royal Greenland Trading Department and was the company's first steam ship.
-The main task for the ship was sailing on the east Greenland settlement Angmassalik (now Tasiilaq) and was built for that purpose with a 240 HP engine and reinforced hull.
-Godthaab served as base for several expeditions in the Arctic, most notably the expeditions by Lauge Koch between 1926 and 1934.
-Godthaab sailed for the Royal Greenland Trading Department until it was sold in 1953 to the Faroe Islands.
-Here it was refitted for herring fishery and renamed Hvitabjørn (polar bear).
-It was sunk in 1984 after being badly damaged by fire.
+SS Godthaab (Danish name for Nuuk) was built in 1897–1898 at C. Christensen ship yard, Sandefjord, Norway, for the Royal Greenland Trading Department and was the company's first steamship.
+The main task for the ship was sailing on the east Greenland settlement Angmassalik (now Tasiilaq) and was built for that purpose with a 240 hp compound steam engine from Åkers Mechanical Workshop and reinforced hull.

+Godthaab served as base for several expeditions in the Arctic, most notably the 1912–1913 Danish Expedition to Queen Louise Land and the expeditions by Lauge Koch between 1926 and 1934.
+Godthaab sailed for the Royal Greenland Trading Department until the vessel was sold in 1953 to the Faroe Islands.
+Here the ship was refitted for the herring fishery and renamed Hvitabjørn (polar bear).
+Hvitabjørn was sunk in 1984 after being badly damaged by fire.